j-aloko/shop-tsino-2/README.md

 - **Public/Locales Directory**: This directory stores translations of static resources in English, Spanish (Espanol), and French.
 These translations allow us to easily internationalize our storefront.
 Additional languages can be added as needed.

-- **Utils Directory**: This directory contains utility functions and constants that are used across the application.
+- **Utils Directory**: This directory contains utility functions that are used across the application.
 It promotes code reusability and cleanliness.

 - **Styles Directory**: This directory contains all the global styles and theme related files.
 It helps to maintain a consistent look and feel across the application.